An unforgettable hideaway for 2-4, sculpted around a rocky outcrop, with plunge pool and soaring mountain views (weekly rentals only)”

 The black, angular dining table can be pulled out to sit 8 - and there's another large table on the terrace for alfresco meals - so should you invite friends to supper, you won't be short on seating.

 Arriving guests will find a big range of spices, balsamic vinegar and olive oil waiting for them as well as tea, coffee and sugar.
 If you let the owners know in advance, a hamper of food can also be put together according to your own needs (additional charge).
 Alternatively you can pick up your goodies en route to Dar Hajra: shops in Ronda are open until 10pm on weekdays and Saturdays.
 Those in Montecorto sell all the basics, too, and a fair portion of the fruit and veg is grown in the village, much of it organically.
 A detailed booklet listing who-sells-what will be waiting at the house.

 If you choose to eat out, don't expect a gourmet experience in the village - rather simple restaurants offering traditional Andalucian cuisine.
 There are 2, La Piscina and La Parada, within walking distance of the house, both very reasonably priced.

-Ronda offers far more scope for foodies.
-As well as a huge number of cheap-and-cheerful tapas bars it has several excellent eateries.
-Best of the bunch at the time of writing (2012) is Almocobar, hidden away in a quiet square in the San Francisco quarter, just a short stroll from the gorge.
+Ronda offers far more scope for foodies with a huge number of cheap-and-cheerful tapas bars and several excellent eateries.
+Best of the bunch is Almocabar, hidden away in a quiet square in the San Francisco quarter, a short stroll from the gorge.
 Think trad' Andalusian cuisine with a twist, a cosy dining room and a great wine list which includes a superb selection from the bodegas close to Ronda.

 There's a good information booklet in the house.
 Along with sight-seeing suggestions and information on walks, it lists the best restaurants and tapas bars in the area with a price guide, location and contact numbers.